 Finally an example of aligning a VDS is presented.

 positive returns, W. Brian Arthur's conception of how high tech products have positive economic feedback as they deploy.
 Classical products such as foods have negative returns to scale since they take increasing amounts of land, and distribution infrastructure to support getting them to market.
-High tech products typically become easier to produce or gain from network effects of being connected together overcoming the negative effects of scale.
+High tech products typically become easier to produce or gain from platform and network effects of being connected together overcoming the negative effects of scale.

 market a winner will emerge which will subsequently set the expectations and standards, and the many participants will collapse to a few eventual winners.